 6. Shoot During the Golden Hour for Best Lighting Conditions

-When shooting outdoors, you’re usually better off shooting when the sun is lower and less harsh.
 The most ideal time is during the golden hour.

 This time includes the first hour after sunrise and the last hour of light before sunset.

 If you are shooting car pictures in the high sun, try using a reflector or an umbrella, find shade, or snap on a nice ND filter.

 For more difficult lighting, put your camera on a tripod and don’t risk camera shake!

 This can be especially beneficial for some lower end camera models that don’t do well with high ISOs.
 It allows you to keep your ISO and shutter to a minimum to reduce noise.